YTIANYE/webProject/service/house/README.md

-# GetUserHouses Service
+# House Service

-This is the GetUserHouses service
+This is the House service

 Generated with

 ```
-micro new service/GetUserHouses --namespace=go.micro --type=srv
+micro new service/house --namespace=go.micro --type=srv
 ```

 ## Getting Started